dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

      children.
 Compare this to fixed layouts, where the sizes of any children are not constrained in this way.

-     Because the size of a pinboard layout’s children are constrained, pinboard layouts are most useful for placing sheets randomly in a layout, since DUIM ensures that the sheets remain a sensible size for their contents.
+     Because the size of a pinboard layout's children are constrained, pinboard layouts are most useful for placing sheets randomly in a layout, since DUIM ensures that the sheets remain a sensible size for their contents.